sungwon23/BSRNN/README.md

 ```
 python train.py --data_dir <dir to VCTK-DEMAND dataset>
 ```
-If you want to adjust the model parameters, change the value of variables in `train.py`.
+If you want to adjust parameters of the model, change the value of variables in `train.py`.
 ```
 self.model = BSRNN(num_channel=64, num_layer=5).cuda()
 ```